 We will keep detailed records of any incidents of child-on-child abuse and will look out for potential patterns of concerning, problematic or inappropriate behaviour.
 Where a pattern is identified, we will take appropriate action.
 Consideration will be given to whether there are wider cultural issues that enabled the inappropriate behaviour to occur and in order to minimise it happening again, we may:

-- Dedicate more teaching time to a particular issue or topic; - Deliver additional staff training - Ensure all DSLs keep up to date with current and new guidance regarding peer on peer abuse.
+- Dedicate more teaching time to a particular issue or topic; - Deliver additional staff training; - Invite outside speakers to work with pupils or groups of pupils.